dczmer/davelab/_tmux/02_configuration.md

 ## Overview

-You can copy the provided configuration file to `~.tmux.conf` or `~/.config/tmux/tmux.conf` and use it directly.
+You can copy the provided configuration file to `~/.tmux.conf` or `~/.config/tmux/tmux.conf` and use it directly.
 It's a pretty standard configuration and it's short enough that we can walk through the whole thing, and you can change it to your taste.

 Start by `sourcing` the [Example tmux.conf](./tmux.conf) into your current session: